mohammadsaleh/cakephp-captcha-3/README.md

         $this->Captcha->create();
     }

 Add similar logic to the the "action" of your form in your controller.
-Like ending with comment "//captcha" is the one which is related to the captcha call.
+Line ending with comment "//captcha" is the one which is related to the captcha call.

     public function add()
     {